timjmiller/wham/pkgdown/index.md

 ## Short-course materials

 A short course was given in Woods Hole in June 2024 on using the WHAM package.
+Slides and corresponding R scripts are available in this [repository](https://github.com/timjmiller/wham_course_WH_2024).

-Slides and corresponding R scripts are available in this [repository](https://github.com/timjmiller/wham_course_WH_2024)
+A workshop was given at Memorial University in September 2024 on using the WHAM package, that expanded on the previous short course and included making inputs without ASAP dat files and fitting multi-stock models.
+Slides and corresponding R scripts are available in this [repository](https://github.com/timjmiller/wham_workshop_MUN_2024).

 ## Installing vignettes